Every Chumba is Made in USA.

 - Oversized main triangle tubes to miter stronger around one another and provide predictable tracking through technical terrain.

-- Stainless steel dropouts dramatically increase frame strength at the dropout and will remain rust free.
+- Stainless steel dropouts to dramatically increase frame strength at the dropout.

 We have a beautiful steel top alignment table.
 The table has a perfectly level surface allowing the frame builder and production manager to inspect every frame tolerance.
 At the alignment table each tube and dropout is checked with with precision measuring tools to ensure the frame is true.
 Careful adjustments are made to place the bike in alignment from front to back.